AI YouTube Shorts generator for viral clips | HeyGen

 How to use the AI YouTube Shorts generator

-Get your eye-catching YouTube Shorts ready in minutes with the following simple steps.
+Get your visually striking YouTube Shorts ready in minutes with these simple steps.

 Type a topic, paste a script, or upload a long video.
 HeyGen automatically creates suggested hooks and scene breakdowns.